CREATE INDEX

 Examples

-Assume a Stream named pageviews is created along with a Materialized View named pagevisits by the following statements.
-Check CREATE MATERIALIZED VIEW AS for more details on creating Materialized Views.
+Assume you create a stream named pageviews along with a materialized view named pagevisits by the following statements.
+See CREATE MATERIALIZED VIEW AS for more details on creating materialized views.

 CREATE STREAM pageviews (